dancer1325/golang-website/_content/tour/basics/README.md

   *  == Packages ⭐
   * starts running the main package
 * (By convention) name == last element of `import`   -- Check packages.go --
+* different can be added in the same directory  -- Check all are main + impossible --
 * `go run packages.go`

 # Imports